ahippman/Physiology/01b_Linear_Model_Anova_FRRF_data.md

 <a id="ETR_155"><a>

-## ETR @ 155uEinstein - calculated from fitted curve
+## ETR' @ 155uEinstein - calculated from fitted curve

 [Back Up](#BackUP)